rwpeterson/pulser/README.md

 In general, you need the development version of [nmigen][n].
 The easiest way to get started is to use `pip3`.

+Either install directly using `pip3`:

+    pip3 install --user 'git+https://github.com/nmigen/nmigen.git#egg=nmigen'

-Either clone the repo and build locally:
+Or clone the repo and build locally:

     git clone https://github.com/nmigen/nmigen
     cd nmigen
     pip3 install --user -e .

-Or install directly from the remote using `pip3`:

-    pip3 install --user 'git+https://github.com/nmigen/nmigen.git#egg=nmigen'

 Make sure to update it periodically!

-You will also need GTKWave to view the generated `.vcd` waveforms from the simulation test benches.
+You will also need GTKWave if you want to view the generated `.vcd` waveforms from the simulation test benches.

 The libraries in `lib/` all have an example testbench that will be simulated when you run them directly: